Jimmy-Bai/CMSC425-Project/README.md

   <i>Figure 2b.
 Town</i>
 </p>

+The dungeon, on the other hand, is procedurally generated.
+This as done using the good-old breadth-first-search.
+First, I specify the width to length ratio I want for the maze.
+I made this maze to be a long rectangle, so the height to width have a 2:1 ratio.
+I set up a graph matrix using the width and length I specify, and the program will run BFS starting from the center node.
+This will discover a path that crosses every single cell in the graph matrix.
+The next step is to expand it.
+If I would just to spawn prefabs at the current locations now, the maze will look like a giant slab of the ground.
+So I expand the matrix by a multiplier of 5.
+This allows a path to show, and also allows me to add more environment assets.
+Next step was to spawn the platform where enemies will spawn.
+I calculated where I want the platforms to spawn by spawning them at the end of a path.
+To ensure that there is at least 7 platforms in each dungeon, I ran BFS on the first step until I have at least 7 endpoints.
+The last step was to place the entrance and exit assets, spawn the environment prefabs, and add in the enemies.

+#### NavMeshSurface
 To allow the player and enemies to move around, both town and dungeon have a NavMeshSurface that bakes it NavMesh.
 In town scene, since there is only one town and the structure does not change, the NavMesh can be baked ahead of time.

 <p align="center">